Damien-Garcia-Bioinformatics/pairwiseGraph/README.md

 - [x] Function to save alignments files
 - [x] File containing script parameters
 - [x] Add parameters and options to tweak script execution (having the option to change the name of generated graph, etc)
+- [x] Help function
+- [x] An easter egg because programmation should be fun ;)
 ### Work in progress
 - [ ] Caption and graph legend

+## Easter Egg

+The directory "asciiArt" is just here as an easter egg and is used if the user doesn't provide a fasta file for the script to run.
+It is of course not a necessary directory for to script to be fully working.
+You can delete this directory (asciiArt) at any time... :'(

 ## Full list of requirements